ajitkoti/papertrail/content/post/mica-paper-notes.md

 efficiently by taking advantage of bulk delivery during times of high load.

 ##### How is this better than a hash table?

+MICA's evaluation shows, as you would expect, that it outperforms other systems for common workloads.
+The other systems include Memcache, Masstree, RAMCloud and MemC3.

+I was interested in how MICA compared to more traditional data structure implementations, so I wrote a simple implementation of the data structures underpinning MICA's EREW + cache mode, with both a circular log for storage and a lossy hash table for indexing.
+I called this implementation `Formica`, as it feels kind of cheap :)

+I'm going to make Formica public as soon as I've cleaned it up, so watch this space.

+I also wrote two comparison implementations:

+* `std::map` uses a... `std::map` as a non-lossy index into a Formica's circular log.
+* `Chained Lossy Hash` is a chained hash table that stores the data directly in the chain nodes.
+It is lossy because the chain lengths are fixed, and when a node needs to be evicted, the end of the chain is removed (new entries are inserted at the front).

+  {{< figure src="/formica_small_keys_benchmark.png" caption="Throughput for MICA's small-key test" >}}

+We can see that Formica achieves better throughput than either of the other indexes.
+This benchmark only runs on a single core (on my 2013 Macbook Pro).
+That's because I only want to test the effectiveness of MICA's new data structures, not the virtues of their partition-not-coordinate design principle (note all three of the implementations are coordination-free, so we have to parallelise by keeping a private copy of each data structure per-thread).
+Therefore there's also no skew in the workload, which was about 10 million operations on a pre-loaded data set of 2 million strings.

+`PUT` operations are cheaper than `GET`s (and this continues if the mix of `PUT`s is turned up even higher), presumably because there aren't as many, if any, full-key comparisons on the write path.

+The data structures were sized to keep cache misses due to eviction to around 0-5%.
+The circular log, where used, was large enough to hold almost all the written keys and values but it was much harder to size the hash tables correctly.
+For Formica, each bucket in the table had about 25 entries, which means that to store 2M keys would need about 84k buckets.
+You should take these benchmark results with a huge grain of salt since I didn't have time to really dig into every observation to make sure I understood it, but I believe that the general trend is accurate.

+And that general trend is that...
+Formica (and thus MICA) is a superior design for single-core throughput for a key-value in-memory cache.
+It's particularly interesting that the fixed-size bucket hash table beats out the chained version quite handily.
+The chained version doesn't do any memory allocation after the chains get full, so the cost is likely to be doing the dependent reads walking the linked list during `GET`s.
+Indeed, when the mix of `GET`s is reduced to about 5%, the performance of the chained hash table increases significantly.

+So data structure choices _do_ continue to matter.
+Don't forget that anytime anyone asks you what the point is in learning how to walk a binary tree.